-One of the trickiest concepts for native-English speakers to learn in Spanish is how to identify the gender of nouns.
-This is because, in English, nouns are gender neutral and so English speakers have never had to consider, for example, whether a “table” is masculine or feminine.
+One of the trickiest concepts for native English speakers to learn in Spanish is how to identify the gender of Spanish words.
+This is because, in English, nouns are gender neutral and so English speakers have never had to consider, for example, whether a table is masculine or feminine.
 This article will discuss rules and tricks to help you decipher if a noun is masculine or feminine.

 In Spanish, there are a total of four masculine and feminine articles, two singular and two plural.
 Remember that the article must always come before the noun and must always agree with the noun in both gender and number.

 Las mesas. → The tables. (plural)